from £70 /night help

 Studio | No Bedrooms | sleeps 2

 The Garage studio is a unique self contained space, once a garage now a light filled studio with compact kitchen and separate luxurious wet room.
+The comfortable double bed folds against the wall in an effortless one finger operation to create more floor space, when required.

 The Garage studio is centrally located in the picturesque village of Gullane and is a great base for a holiday.
 Adjacent to all weather tennis courts and beside Gullane Gym everything you need for a relaxing break is on the doorstep.